junhubdotcom/fcsit_carbonance/README.md

 Carbonance gamifies financial management and sustainable living through engaging features.
 Users set financial goals broken into AI-powered quests (Financial & Sustainability), earning in-app rewards like virtual pet accessories, badges, vouchers, and redeemable Currency upon completion.
 A Leaderboard fosters friendly competition in saving and carbon reduction (with privacy options and social sharing), while partner collaborations aim to provide real-world value to achievements.
 This system motivates users to actively pursue their financial and sustainability goals within a supportive and rewarding environment.

 ## Get Started
-Follow these steps to set up and run The Watcher.
+Follow these steps to set up and run Carbonance

 ### 1. Prerequisites
 Before proceeding, ensure you have the following installed: